Athletics at the 2004 Summer Olympics – Men's 400 metres hurdles: Qualification

 The qualification period for athletics was 1 January 2003 to 9 August 2004.
 For the men's 400 metres hurdles, each National Olympic Committee was permitted to enter up to three athletes that had run the race in 49.20 seconds or faster during the qualification period.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
 If an NOC had no athletes that qualified under that standard, one athlete that had run the race in 49.50 seconds or faster could be entered.

 Competition format

 The competition used the three-round format used every Games since 1908 (except the four-round competition in 1952): quarterfinals, semifinals, and a final.
 The hurdles were 3 feet (91.5 centimetres) tall and were placed 35 metres apart beginning 45 metres from the starting line, resulting in a 40 metres home stretch after the last hurdle.
 The 400 metres track was standard.

 There were 5 quarterfinal heats with 7 athletes each.
 The top 4 men in each quarterfinal advanced to the semifinals along with the next fastest 4 overall.
 The 24 semifinalists were divided into 3 semifinals of 8 athletes each, with the top 2 in each semifinal and the next 2 fastest overall advancing to the 8-man final.

 Records

-Prior to the competition, the existing world and Olympic records were as follows.
+Prior to the competition, the existing world record, Olympic record, and world leading time were as follows:

 No new world or Olympic records were set during the competition.